jackrosenthal/kajiki/docs/runtime.rst

 ==================================
 Kajiki Runtime Transformations
 ==================================

-It's sometimes good to have a mental model of the Python code that Kajiki generates in order to generate your templates.
+It's sometimes good to have a mental model of the Python code that Kajiki creates in order to generate your templates.
 This document uses several examples taken from the text templating language to illustrate the semantics of Kajiki templates.
 If in doubt, you can always view the Python text generated for a template by examining the py_text attribute of the generated Template class.